thpongue/rockpaperscissors/docs/artifacts.md

 			- [x] bug: on connect we need to tell all the clients to re-update the others about their state
 			- [-] refreshing loses the current selection - store last selection in a cookie
 				- pass localPersistence into the controller and have it register
-			- [] seperate into distinct games - after a winner is declared have a new button (later we can offer a best of 3)
+			- [] seperate into distinct games - after a winner is declared have a new button (later we can offer a best of 3 using the same UX)
+		- [] on the side of the other player - when not connected have an overlay saying "no player connected - send them this url"
-		- [] big question mark on the side of the player who hasn't connected
+		- [] on the side of the other player - when they are connected have an overlay saying either "waiting for your opponent to choose" or "your opponent is waiting for you to choose"
 		- [] live site
 			- [x] domain name
 			- [] basic design